 Growing up, my favorite bands that fit really helped me whenever I felt like I wanted to be heard but didn’t now what to say were – and still are – Paramore and All Time Low.
 They are songwriting gods, in my opinion.
 I thank them for their words for coming into my life, but the truth is sometimes … A decade of separation can feel like a lot.

 Enter 5 Seconds of Summer.
-Rock, pop, punk, whatever you wanted to call it.
-They didn’t care anyway, but a sound all for the young – for us – and yet, uniquely their own … and the way they came onto the scene was that they were just these guys making videos on the internet.
+Rock, pop, whatever you wanna call it.
+We didn’t care anyway – Does it really matter?
+They don’t care anyway, but they came in with a sound all for the young – for us – and yet, uniquely their own … and the way they came onto the scene was that they were just these guys making videos on the internet.
 They were just these guys chasing down what they loved, and that was one thing my teenage self could actually understand.

 Maybe I’ll spend other days writing about earlier songs of theirs, but I just wanted to point out that after the end of their worldwide tour in 2016, 5SOS went on an almost three year hiatus.
 They took a break from music and from the spotlight.
 It was also recently just before that when their first time tour mates, One Direction, had announced they’d be going on hiatus too, and I remember the fandoms just being quiet for a little while … Which is wild because if you know them, you’d know that would never happen.
 We don’t know quiet, but it was.